bartjacobs/Brightcove-iOS-1/README.md

 ```

 The folder also contains other information, such as the properties of the video, the poster and thumbnail images of the video, and the parameters of the download request.

-## Problem

-When the user force quits the application or the application is abruptly terminated by the system of due to a fatal issue, any downloads that are in progress can end up in an unknown state.
-The Brigthcove SDK currently doesn't return the correct status of such downloads.
-In addition, the Brightcove SDK provides incorrect information regarding the status of the download.
-The offline video manager returns a valid `BCOVVideo` instance if the offline video token of the problematic download is given, but it isn't able to return the status of the download.

-## Conclusion

-It's currently not possible to obtain the true status of a download that has been interrupted in the way described earlier using the API of the Brightcove SDK.